OpenMDAO/OpenMDAO/openmdao/docs/basic_guide/first_optimization.rst

 Defining the Design Variables and Objective
 ---------------------------------------------------------------

-Next we setup the problem formulation so the optimizer knows what to vary and what objective to optimize.
+Next we set up the problem formulation so the optimizer knows what to vary and what objective to optimize.
-In these calls, you are always going to be specifying a specific variable.
+In these calls, you are always going to be specifying a single variable.
 For :ref:`add_design_var <feature_add_design_var>` the variable will always be the output of an :ref:`IndepVarComp <comp-type-1-indepvarcomp>`.
 For :ref:`add_objective <feature_add_objective>` and :ref:`add_constraint <feature_add_constraint>`
 the variable can be the output of any component (including an :code:`IndepVarComp`).